 Leetah: Tam...? (embraces him) You are trembling...

 Essentially every fanfiction written in the verse of BBC's Sherlock set after The Reichenbach Fall.
 Usually a manifestation of the authors unable to decide whether, upon Sherlock's reveal that he's not actually dead, John Watson will punch him in the face or passionately kiss him.
 Hooray for compromises?

 A rather extreme example is used very briefly early in the film Ratatouille.
 When Remy is running through the walls of an apartment building, we briefly see a woman holding a man at gunpoint as he runs by; a shot goes off, narrowly missing Remy, who goes back to investigate.
 The two struggle over the gun briefly before they passionately kiss one another.
 Those French...

-LOCKOUT has this (subverted partially) between (ex)CIA-Agent Snow and Emilie Warnock at the end of the movie.
-She arrives, they banter, and then (when you think they are going to kiss) she punches him in the face.
-He admits that "for a second there I thought you were going to kiss me" and which point she smiles, turns, and walks away (and he follows...and more banter ensues....sexual banter....)
+Lockout has this between (ex)CIA-Agent Snow and Emilie Warnock at the end of the movie.
+She arrives, they banter, and then when you think they are going to kiss she punches him in the face.
+He admits that "for a second there I thought you were going to kiss me" at which point she smiles, turns, and walks away.
+And he follows...and more banter ensues....sexual banter....

 Made more interesting by the fact that the pair are played by (then) real-life husband and wife Will Arnett and Amy Poehler.

 Father Goose does this.
 The first time, Leslie Caron slaps Cary Grant, he calmly slaps her back, and she dissolves in tears and runs away.
 The second time, she slaps him, he slaps her back, she slaps him back ... cut to Trevor Howard, reaction to the news that they want to be married.